Phanindhraaa/PHP/README.md

 # DevOps Assessment: PHP Yii2 Application Deployment

-This repository contains my work for a DevOps intern assessment.
+This repository contains my work for a DevOps project.
 The goal was to deploy a sample PHP Yii2 application using modern DevOps tools and best practices.

 ## Tech Stack & Tools